Decays of $X(3872)$ to $\chi_{cJ}\pi^0$ and $J/\psi\pi^+\pi^-$

-In this calculation, the decay rates of $X(3872)$ to $\chi_{cJ}\pi^0$ for $J=0,1,2$ are quite small, of the order of $10^{-7}$ GeV, with a ratio $\Gamma_0:\Gamma_1:\Gamma_2=1.5:1.3:1.0$.
-This ratio is comparable with the EFT calculations in Refs.\cite{Dubynskiy:2007tj,Fleming:2008yn}.
+In this calculation, the decay rates of $X(3872)$ to $\chi_{cJ}\pi^0$ for $J=0,1,2$ turn out to be very small, of the order of $10^{-7}$ GeV, with a ratio $\Gamma_0:\Gamma_1:\Gamma_2=1.5:1.3:1.0$.
+This ratio is comparable with the effective field theory calculations in Refs.\cite{Dubynskiy:2007tj,Fleming:2008yn}.
 Our calculation also suggests that the magnitude of the decay rates $\chi_{cJ}\pi^0$ might not be large even if the $D^0\bar{D}^{0*}$ component is dominant.
-In Refs.\cite{Dubynskiy:2007tj,Fleming:2008yn} a factor determined by the internal dynamics can not be present, so they did not present the magnitudes of such decay rates.
+In Refs.\cite{Dubynskiy:2007tj,Fleming:2008yn} a factor determined by the internal dynamics cannot be determined, so they did not present the magnitudes of such decay rates.